Northwest Suburban Bankruptcy Attorney

 Chapter 13 bankruptcy allows individuals and families facing significant debt or foreclosure to keep their assets while getting out from under the cloud of financial distress.
 Under chapter 13 bankruptcy laws, a debtor will agree to a repayment plan and, in exchange, creditors will often agree to accept a reduced portion of the outstanding debt.
 Payments are to be made to creditors through a trustee who is appointed by the bankruptcy court.

-Contact our office at 847-797-9300 to schedule a free consultation with one of our Chicago bankruptcy attorneys.
-We represent clients in Arlington Heights, Chicago, the Northwest Suburbs, and Lake County.
+Contact our office at 847-797-9300 to schedule a free consultation with one of our bankruptcy attorneys.
+We represent clients in Arlington Heights, the Northwest Suburbs, Cook County and Lake County.

 How to File Chapter 13 Bankruptcy